Brooke Mansion (Birdsboro, Pennsylvania): Brooke family

 Both Brooke brothers were keenly interested in architecture, and were clients of Frank Furness.
 Edward built a Greek Revival mansion, "Brooke Manor" (1844, demolished 1968) on a hill overlooking the town.
 In the mid-1870s, he hired Furness to modernize and expand it.
 George designed and oversaw construction of St. Michael's Episcopal Church, in the early 1850s.
 (Note: The three Brooke siblings paid for construction of St. Michael's Episcopal Church (1851–53).
 Prior to that, services had been held in local school buildings. page 26.)
 Twenty years later, he did the same for its Sunday school building (1872–73), which he and his brother donated.
 George designed his own Second Empire mansion, "Brookewood" (1860, burned 1917), and its many additions.
 After Edward's 1878 death, George selected Furness to design a major expansion of St. Michael's Church, 1884–85.
 This included the addition of transepts, a chancel and choir, a bell tower, and new church furniture (possibly executed by Daniel Pabst).
 George again oversaw the project, and he and his family paid for the expansion.
 The east transept was altered in 1887 for the installation of a Tiffany window, a memorial to Edward from his widow, Annie Moore Clymer Brooke.
 (Note: Edward Brooke was 52 when he married 18-year-old Annie Moore Clymer in 1868.
 At his death in 1878, they had four young children, ages 2 to 8.
 Annie Moore Clymer Brooke outlived him by nearly 50 years.
-In 1890, she married Rev. Randolph McKim, rector of the Church of the Epiphany in Washington, D.C.)
+In 1890, she married Rev. Randolph Harrison McKim, rector of the Church of the Epiphany in Washington, D.C.)